 Since moving here from London in 2011, I have seen many different nationalities, but have been disappointed by the lack of mixing between them.
 Arabs mingle with other Arabs; Asians mingle with other Asians; Europeans mingle with other Europeans and so on.

-This is a stark contrast to what I was used to in London.
-Thus, the aim of my project is to make people re-evaluate their perception of the other people living here and to encourage the different nationalities to meet and to get to know one another.
+This is a stark contrast to what I was used to in London; thus, the project Faces of Qatar was born.
+The aim of my project is to make people re-evaluate their perceptions of the other people living here and to encourage the different nationalities to meet and to get to know one another.

 Africa :: Cameroon, Egypt, Ghana, Kenya, Libya, Morocco, Nigeria, South Africa, Sudan, the Republic of South Sudan.

 Asia :: China, India, Indonesia, Iran, Iraq, Jordan, Kuwait, Lebanon, Malaysia, Nepal, Pakistan, Palestine, Philippines, Qatar, Saudi Arabia, Singapore, Sri Lanka, Syria, Thailand, Turkey, Uzbekistan, Vietnam, Yemen.

 Europe :: Austria, Belgium, Bosnia & Herzegovina, Bulgaria, Czech Republic, Denmark, Faroe Islands, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Macedonia, Malta, Moldova, Montenegro, Netherlands, Poland, Portugal, Romania, Russia, Serbia, Spain, Switzerland, Turkey, Ukraine, United Kingdom.

 North America :: Canada, Guatemala, Mexico, Trinidad and Tobago, USA.

 Oceania :: Australia.